A Multiple Hypothesis Testing Approach to Low-Complexity Subspace Unmixing: Introduction

 The following notational convention is used throughout the rest of this paper.
 We use the standard notation $:=$ to denote definitions of terms.
 The notation $|\cdot|$ is used for both the cardinality of a set and the absolute value of a real number.
 Similarly, $\|\cdot\|_2$ is used for both the $\ell_2$-norm of a vector and the operator 2-norm of a matrix.
 The notation $\setminus$ denotes the set difference operation.
 Finally, we make use of the following ``\emph{Big--O}'' notation for scaling relations: $f(n) = O(g(n))$ if $\exists c_o > 0, n_o : \forall n \geq n_o, f(n) \leq c_o g(n)$, $f(n) = \Omega(g(n))$ (alternatively, $f(n) \succeq g(n)$) if $g(n) = O(f(n))$, and $f(n) = \Theta(g(n))$ if $g(n) = O(f(n))$ and $f(n) = O(g(n))$.

 The rest of this paper is organized as follows.
-In Sec.~\ref{sec:prob_form}, we rigorously formulate the problem of subspace unmixing and define the relevant metrics used to measure the performance of subspace unmixing algorithms.
-In Sec.~\ref{sec:MSD}, we describe our proposed algorithm for subspace unmixing and provide its analysis in terms of the requisite performance metrics.
-In Sec.~\ref{sec:geometry}, we expand on our analysis of the proposed subspace unmixing algorithm and provide results that help understand its significance.
-In Sec.~\ref{sec:num_res}, we present some numerical results to support our analysis and we finally conclude in Sec.~\ref{sec:conc}.
+In Sec.~\ref{sec:prob_form}, we formulate the problem of subspace unmixing under the PS3 model, put forth the two random signal generation models studied in this paper, define the relevant metrics used to measure the performance of subspace unmixing algorithms, and introduce different geometric measures of the collection of subspaces involved in the subspace unmixing problem.
+In Sec.~\ref{sec:MSD}, we describe our proposed algorithm for subspace unmixing under the PS3 model.
+In Sec.~\ref{sec:MSD_FMB}, we provide an analysis of the proposed algorithm under one of the random signal generation models and discuss the significance of our results in the context of related results in the literature on group model selection and block-sparse compressed sensing.
+In Sec.~\ref{sec:geometry}, we extend the analysis in Sec.~\ref{sec:MSD_FMB} to provide the most general results for unmixing under the PS3 model.
+In Sec.~\ref{sec:num_res}, we present some numerical results to support our analyses and we finally conclude in Sec.~\ref{sec:conc}.